Skip to content

 Description: Foods that contain Grade "A" pasteurized milk or milk products (from a cow, goat, sheep, or other ruminant)

-Does Not Include: Any milk that is not Grade "A"; producing or selling milk or milk products such as cheese, butter, kefir, yogurt, and ice cream; milk from an animal that is not a cow, goat, sheep, or other ruminant
+Does Not Include: Any milk that is not Grade "A"; producing or selling milk or milk products such as cheese, butter, kefir, yogurt, ice cream, and boiled custard (egg nog, frozen custard); milk from an animal that is not a cow, goat, sheep, or other ruminant

 Potentially Hazardous Food?
 Yes